magcil/public-speakers-quality/README.md

-# public-speakers-quality
-A Dataset for Assessing Quality of Public Speakers
+# public-speakers-quality: A Dataset for Assessing Quality of Public Speakers

-## About
+## 1. Intro
 Automatically assessing the quality of public speakers can be used to build coaching applications and training tools that focus on improving presentation skills.
 This is a dataset of audio recordings of more than 350 conference